lukasz-jakub-adamczuk/web-book/README.md

 ### XHTML

 Older document structure.
+Classic tags, webstandards and common rules.

 ### HTML5

 New tags, and features for HTML5.
+New websites for a next years.

 ### CSS